gvwilson/thirdbit/src/fiction/bear/index.md

 the sergeant.
 She—" Dolly cut herself off as the leek seller and the other man lifted the wounded man to carry him out.

-The younger orangutan sat back on his haunches.
+The younger chimpanzee sat back on his haunches.
 "What has she done now?" he asked wearily.
 "Are we all under curfew?"

 "No, worse."
 His mother dropped her voice.
 "Noxy and I heard her